lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter1.md

 np_x = np.array(x)
 np_x[1]
 ```

+Thus, slicing a numpy array is similar to both lists and dictionaries, and in fact is indistinguishable based on the code alone (under the hood, everything in python is an object, and all slicing uses the special object method [\_\_getitem\_\_](https://docs.python.org/3/reference/datamodel.html#object.__getitem__)).

+**Below is a potential scenario for teaching students to use numpy arrays.**

 The script on the right already contains code that imports `numpy` as `np`, and stores both the height and weight of the MLB players as Numpy arrays.